 - access to the Academic Showcase, which offers information on approximately 40 institutions offering geoscience undergraduate and graduate degree programs

-- luncheon with AGU leadership, AGU Fellows, and MSPHDS students
+- luncheon with AGU leadership and student leaders

 - an afternoon shadowing program where small groups of students visit scientific sessions

-Recent participants in the Bright STaRS program have included students involved with the Earth Science High School Internship Program (Stanford, CA), the California Academy of Sciences, the Lawrence Hall of Science at the University of California at Berkeley, University of California at Santa Cruz, Branson School, San Francisco State University, and the University of Arizona.
+Recent participants in the Bright STaRS program have included students involved with the Earth Science High School Internship Program (Stanford, CA), the California Academy of Sciences, Independent School Foundation in HongKong, Bellows Free Academy in VT, and Talbert STEM Academy from Los Angeles.

-Students and program advisors who are interested in this program MUST contact AGU education manager Pranoti Asher.
+Students and program advisors who are interested in participating in this program MUST contact Dr. Jennifer Saltzman, Stanford University before July 10.
 Participating students will be required to submit at least one abstract (this can be a group abstract) by the Fall Meeting abstract deadline (typically in August).
 The student must be the lead author on the abstract and no late abstracts will be allowed.